 |Free Domain||No||Yes, (Shopify and Shopify Advanced)||Yes, (Shopify and Shopify Advanced)||Yes, (Shopify and Shopify Advanced)|

 FAQs on Shopify vs. WooCommerce Dropshipping

-No comparison guide would be complete without an FAQ section.
+No comparison guide would be complete without an FAQ p.
 So, if you still have doubts, here are the answers to the most frequently asked questions on Shopify vs. WooCommerce dropshipping.

 What Is Shopify?

 Shopify is an all-around eCommerce store builder platform with hosting, SSL, and site maintenance included – shortly, a complete solution – all you need to launch an online store quickly.

 With Shopify’s Basic plan, you’ll have to purchase a domain, while the other two subscriptions (regular and premium) have a domain included.

 Shopify is a complete eCommerce store solution that will give you access to a backend panel or dashboard to help you manage your store design, product listings, orders, and payments.

 Unlike Shopify, WooCommerce isn’t a stand-alone solution.
 Instead, it’s a free plugin designed to give WordPress websites an eCommerce functionality.